shourovr82/rexrox-quiz/README.md

 ## 🚩 How this Website was Built?
 - This Website is created by using REACT js.
 - Used Tailwind CSS frameworks for styles and used daisy ui component for better interface.
+- Used React Router and Context API
 - I have used React Toastify
-- I have used React Router and Context API
+- Used daisyUi components library
+- Some custom CSS
+- Website fully dynamically by API data